danubedataflow/danubedataflow-site/dev.md

 Note: For some reason the seed doesn't work with Ctrl-R (reloading a page).
 Maybe updateURL() doesn't affect what Ctrl-R is doing.
 Best not to use Ctrl-R;
 use the provided buttons (redraw, randomize controls etc.) instead.

-===

-Avoid the Template Toolkit in JS files:

-ack '\[%' src/**/*.js

-?lang=de

-// have a fixed dictionary
-dictionary = {
-  key1: { en: '...', de: '...', ja: '...' },
-  ...
-};

-clicking on a flag just changes the 'lang' URL search parameter.
-Does it need a page reload so setupForm() etc. use the new dictionary entries?

-then we don't need to generate language-specific versions of the web site. no more src/lang and src/root; it's all one site

-and since src/**/*.js files don't use the Template Toolkit anymore, we can tidy it in vim with Ctrl-F.